ErikKusch/Homepage/content/courses/gbif/SeasonalSchool-climatedata.md

 |  5| 281.8596| 11.29835| 28.98178| 635.9584| 299.1519| 260.1676| 38.98431| 289.1873| 284.8993| 289.1873| 274.9467| 0.8459014| 0.2779124| 0.0020682| 3.920097| 10.731587| 10.196636| 10.731587| 10.449787|
 |  6| 282.0240| 10.56826| 22.84456| 674.8423| 299.6821| 253.4205| 46.26158| 289.7753| 285.3079| 289.7753| 274.4990| 0.7309243| 0.2611389| 0.0026328| 4.086557|  9.681484|  8.469324|  9.681484|  8.544147|

+Let's save this data by merging the original observations with their bioclimatic characteristics and export the data ready for analysis in species distribution models.
+We omit any row with NAs in it, as some observations fall outside of areas where we have climatic information and thus won't be able to use these observations in SDMs:

 ``` r